rtsn/Dark-Vimwiki-Template/README.md

 # Dark Vimwiki HTML Template

+This is a fork of ...
+The only differences being some color choices more to my liking.
 This a dark themed template for [Vimwiki](https://github.com/vimwiki/vimwiki).
 Vimwiki is a plugin for Vim useful for markdown style note making.

 VIMRC Config :